-Medical Disclaimer-I’m not a physician, the information below is not to be used as medical advice, please seek medical care as needed.
+Disclaimer: I’m not a physician.
+The information below is not to be used as medical advice.
+Please seek medical care as needed.

-Though I am not a homeopath I have purchased many remedies over the years and have so many remedies on hand whether it’s something I can manage at home with my family or if I have to call our homeopath for support.
+Though I am not a homeopath, I have purchased many remedies over the years.
+I have so many remedies on hand — some I can manage at home with my family, some I have to call our homeopath for support.
 It’s not often I have to go out and buy a remedy.
 When I do, it’s fun and exciting to add to my arsenal.

-These remedies can be purchased at most natural food stores, co-ops, Whole Foods, Fresh Thymes, or online.
+Below are the most common remedies we use and what we use them for.
+These remedies can be purchased at most natural food stores, co-ops, Whole Foods, Fresh Thyme, or online.
 They are extremely inexpensive and extremely effective.

-- Apis oral remedy-we use this for allergic reactions, a bad sunburn, or bee stings
+- Apis (oral) — for allergic reactions, a bad sunburn, or bee stings

 Epsom salts are very inexpensive and are a must when it comes to home health care.

-We keep a 20# bag at any given time in our bathroom.
+We keep a 20-pound bag at any given time in our bathroom.
 Everyone will benefit from a couple baths per week with 1 cup of Epsom salts and essential oils of choice for at least 20 minutes.
-Our 5 year old knows to scoop up a cup and pour it into his bath as he is running his water, simultaneously yelling (because, 5) for me to grab his oils.
+Our 5-year-old knows to scoop up a cup and pour it into his bath as he is running his water, simultaneously yelling (because, 5) for me to grab his oils.

 The many benefits of epsom salts include: